![]() |

 ||||||||||||||||||||||||||||||||||||||||||||||||||

-| As the north Atlantic swordfish population has been decimated by unregulated overfishing, U.S. and international longline and other commercial vessels have concentrated increasingly on the south Atlantic population, with predictable results.
-The high and increasing pressure has produced a decline
+North Atlantic swordfish population has been decimated by overfishing, U.S. and international longline and other commercial vessels have concentrated increasingly on the

-in abundance that is as rapid as that experienced by the north Atlantic stock.
-It is simply about 7 years behind the north Atlantic stock's demise, as depicted in the figure
+in abundance that is as rapid as that experienced by the North Atlantic stock.� It is simply about 7 years behind the

-at left (above) taken from the 2002 stock assessment.
+2002.
 The cause, again, is unrestrained fishing pressure (rapidly exceeding the MSY level

 by the end of 1995) that has been allowed by ICCAT, as depicted in the lower figure.